kapellan2000/Atheneum/README.md

 # Atheneum plugin for Prism 2.0

-> Atheneum plugin for Prism allow you to connect any project as asset library
+> Atheneum plugin for Prism allow you to connect any old project as asset library

 ## **Note:
-This plugin has been tested on Windows 10 with cinema 2024 and Prism v2.0.beta17.13
+This plugin has been tested on Windows 11 with maya 2024 and Prism v2.0.17

 This is a test draft that supports minimal functionality and requires further development.
 Compatible with Cinema but can be adaptate to any soft.